 The combination of damage to the artery walls as a result of high blood pressure and increased plaque flowing through the arteries causes blocked arteries in the legs.
 An increase in plaque buildup makes the arteries stiffer, causing poor circulation, which then puts the arteries at an even higher risk of accumulating plaque.
 It’s a vicious cycle, but understanding the risk factors and doing everything you can to manage your overall health goes a long way toward keeping your arteries healthy.

-- Eating a diet high in cholesterol, processed food and saturated and trans fats.
+- Eating a diet high in cholesterol, processed food, and saturated and trans fats

-- Lack of exercise and sedentary lifestyle
+- Lack of exercise or leading a sedentary lifestyle

 - High blood pressure